The application process is just that—a process.

 Below, you’ll find a detailed guide to the application, along with a timeline for admission.
 If you are applying from a homeschool program, as an international student, or as a transfer student, you’ll want to let your counselor know, and you’ll follow the additional guidelines provided.

-The information you provide in the application form—demographics, family, education and activities—facilitates conversation with your admission counselor.
+The information you provide in the Common Application—demographics, family, education and activities—facilitates conversation with your admission counselor.
 You can start the application process early, up to a year before enrollment.

 Your guidance counselor will submit this report with your transcript.